NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 #### Expose functions

 Every public or open function is exposed to Godot.
-All these functions must use parameters and return type conforming to the ``VariantConvertible`` protocol.
+All these functions must use parameters and return type conforming to the ``VariantCodable`` protocol.
 Exposed functions cannot be async, throw, be generic or have variadic parameters.

 ```swift